 - Averted in Star Trek IV.
 The crew asked Spock what he'd do about the ears.
 He tore a piece of his robe and wrapped it around his head as a headband.
 It worked.

 - Then there was the solution in Star Trek: First Contact.
 How to make it so they don't expose past-Earth to the sight of aliens?
 Send the most human-looking ones.
 Worf stays home.
+They did inexplicably choose to send the golden-skinned android in the first team, though.

 - Used a lot in Perry Rhodan, in fact every infiltrating operation use this 90% of the time.